 Now, LinkedIn is becoming one of the social media tools and has for the last year or so, really, really picked up in popularity.
 Even though it’s been around forever, it’s a publicly-traded company and is now owned by Microsoft, LinkedIn has done well for itself lately.
 If you are a business who is selling to other businesses, you must produce content like articles and videos on LinkedIn.
 There’s no better way to get massive business exposure than being on LinkedIn.

 And connecting with industry leaders and people that can help bring your business is quick and easy there.
 You can set up a group, you can post videos.
 It has a lot of the same video sharing functionality.
 You can establish a foothold for yourself by creating a company page, by posting videos.
 They’re just in the infancy of their live streaming capabilities.
 It would be great once they roll it out site-wide.
 The one thing about LinkedIn is it’s really… advertising is expensive, but it’s very worthwhile if you have a campaign that’s proven.
 A lot of times what we do is launch on Facebook and then we’ll go to LinkedIn and we will scale to a B2B audience on LinkedIn.
 That seems to work out pretty well.

 Now, Instagram.
 A lot of influencers hang out on Instagram.
 It’s owned by Facebook, as you know, as is most things anymore.
-It's a huge network for younger folks.
+It is a huge network for younger folks.
 It’s just not great for B2B, but the right video campaign will attract them.
 I just had somebody sign up for a call with us from Instagram.
 He likes photos.
-He was like, "Yeah, I was on Instagram, I saw an ad."
-And I'm like, "Oh, cool.
-You're hanging out on Instagram, that's awesome."
+He was like, “Yeah, I was on Instagram, I saw an ad.”
+And I’m like, “Oh, cool.
+You’re hanging out on Instagram, that’s awesome.”
 Most of our Instagram ads go unnoticed.
 It’s not a platform that we attract well because, for the most part, we work with people who are above it ages 35.
 Younger than that, it was like, “Oh, okay, cool.”
 And that worked.